 A: The SCITT programmes lead to QTS (Qualified Teacher Status) we also offer the option to gain a PGCE (Postgraduate Certificate in Education).

 Q: Do you get paid on a SCITT course?
-Should I opt for a salaried (School Direct) or for a fee-funded (SCITT Core) training route?
+Should I opt for a salaried or a fee-funded training route?

 Opportunities for the salaried route into teaching are very limited due to changes in DfE funding.

-Both School Direct (salaried) and SCITT Core (fee funded) training routes are school-centred as we believe that this is the best way to learn how to be a teacher.
+Both salaries and fee-funded training routes are school-centred as we believe that this is the best way to learn how to be a teacher.
 Both routes lead to a QTS qualification with the option of a PGCE uplift.

 If you are interviewed and we decide that the route you have opted for on your application is not the right one for you, your application can be changed post interview.